Alexisleveque-OC/P8_leveque_alexis/DOC.md

 && php bin/console d:s:update -f
 && php bin/console d:fixtures:load -n
 ```
-- first command: Delete Database on your machine
+- first command: Delete Database on your machine if exists
 - second one: Create new Database with old(s) and new(s) Entity
 - third one: Update schema, create all tables and Column for each Entity
 - fourth one: load fixtures